 Played clean the Pro-Mod is persuasive with lots of gutsy Americana twang from the bridge pickup, with warmer, woodier cream in the neck – perfect for creepy intros or blues, while cranking up the gain sees the Duplantier in its element.
 This guitar feels alive, with a compound radius neck and smooth oil finish that are supremely comfortable for chord work or ripping leads.
 A neatly sculpted heel adds to what is a most accommodating instrument.

-- What are the best electric guitar strings in the world today?
+- What are the best electric guitar strings in the world right now?

 - Take your pick from our guide to the best guitar picks